-AIR TOUR OPERATOR - Any person or organization that conducts an air tour.
+AIR TOUR OPERATOR - Any person or organization that conducts an air tour or a sightseeing flight.

 ASSOCIATE MEMBER - Any helicopter non-tour operator or organization supporter

 CREW - All personnel affecting the safety of the flight.

 ENROUTE - That segment of flight, not under ATC control or under any Letter of Agreement to, from, and between specific scenic areas.